Esri/arcgis-maps-sdk-flutter-samples/lib/samples/create_mobile_geodatabase/README.md

 4. Create a feature on the selected map point using `GeodatabaseFeatureTable.createFeature(featureAttributes, mapPoint)`.
 5. Add the feature to the table using `GeodatabaseFeatureTable.addFeature(feature)`.
 6. Each feature added to the `GeodatabaseFeatureTable` is committed to the mobile geodatabase file.
-7. Close the mobile geodatabase to safely share the ".geodatabase" file using `Geodatabase.close()`
+7. Close the mobile geodatabase to safely share the ".geodatabase" file using `Geodatabase.close()`.

 ## Relevant API